kennethdu/JoinMeRebuild/README.md

 ## Known Bugs

 Known issue: scaling.
-If on 13" monitor, scale the browser to 50%, if on 24"+% scale regularly
+If on 13" monitor, scale the browser to 50%, if on 24"+% scale regularly.
+Database entry are not positioned correctly

 ## Support and contact details